shijistar/enum-plus/README.md

 ColorEnum.meta.hex; // ['#FF0000', '#00FF00', '#0000FF']
 ```

-By the way, you can quickly access custom fields of a single enum member through the `named` property.
+By the way, you can quickly access custom fields of a single enum item through the `named` property.

 ```js
 ColorEnum.named.Red.raw.hex; // '#FF0000'